Roda JC Kerkrade: Stadium

 After the establishment of the club, Roda JC Kerkrade played in Sportpark Kaalheide with a capacity of 21,500 spectators.
 Its current stadium is the Parkstad Limburg Stadion, an all-seater stadium with a capacity of 19,979.
 It was opened on 15 August 2000 with a match against Spanish side Real Zaragoza, which ended in a 2–2 draw.

 Honours

 Before their merger, Rapid JC had won the top league title once, in the 1955–56 season.

 Runners-up

 Domestic results

-Below is a table with Roda JC's domestic results since the introduction of the Eredivisie in 1956.
+Below is a table with Roda JC's domestic results since 1962.